GordonCW/cs3245hw/hw1/README.txt

 For each language,
 P(<a,b,c,d>) = (Count(<a,b,c,d>) + 1)/(total no. of "4-gram" in that language + total no. of distinct "4-gram" among all language)

-After building the language model, any arbitrary "4-gram" <a,b,c,d> either appears in our language model or not.
+After building the language model, any arbitrary 4 consecutive characters <a,b,c,d> either appears in our language model or not.
 If it appears, we can retrieve the probability of that "4-gram" appearing in that language.

 Therefore, for the test part, for each sentence, we find all "4-gram" and find the probability of those "4-gram" (if any in our model).
-Multiply those in the same language to get a estimate probability of that sentence appearing in each language.
-Output the language with the higher number for that particular test sentence.
-The output will be my prediction.
+Multiply those in the same language to get a estimate probability of that sentence appearing in that language.
+Output the language with the higher probability for that particular test sentence.
+The output will be my prediction for the language.

 To avoid the number being too small and underflow, I used log probability.
-Since log is an strictly increasing function, the ordering of probability is preserved and direct comparison of log probability is ok.
+Since log is an strictly increasing function, the ordering of probability is preserved and direct comparisons of log probability are ok.

-For classifying 'other' language, I observed that for sentence being 'other' language, the probability of the "4-gram" not appearing in our language model is high (about 70%).
+For classifying 'other' language, I observed that for sentences being 'other' language, the probability of the "4-gram" not appearing in our language model is high (about 70%).
 In other words, there are about 70% of "4-gram" in that sentence not being in our model.
-So, I make a threshold that if the test sentence has more than half of the "4-gram" are not in our model, I will classify it as 'other'.
+So, I made a threshold that if the test sentence has more than half of the "4-gram" are not in our model, I will classify it as 'other'.

 == Files included with this submission ==